 The chart shows the decline of U.S. to EU corn exports.
 The large drop in the middle of the chart in 1997/1998 coincides with the introduction of GM in the U.S. market.
 Trade has never picked up again to the same levels.
-Similar trends can be seen in other commodities like rice.
+Similar trends can be seen in other commodities like rice, with the US share in EU imports of husked rice (non-Basmati) dropping from 44% to 4% from one season to the next following an LLP incident in 2006.